albush/blog/content/post/trypod2019.md

 Description = "More podcast suggestions"
 +++

 _In March of 2017 some folks did a thing called "Try Pod."
 It was an effort to get more people listening to podcasts.
-[I shared my favorites, then](/post/trypod/), and have now updated my list for 2018.
+[I shared my favorites, then](/post/trypod/) and have now published updated lists for [2018](/post/trypod2018), and now for 2019.
 It's mostly the same, but a few have been added, some removed._

 Two quick things, before the list: